Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 That's all there is to it.

 I hope my talk was inspiring for other developers.
-Let them wrap their minds around this item, to bring more beautiful solutions with Jekyll Api endpoints.
+Let them wrap their minds around this item, use their imagination, and create more beautiful solutions with Jekyll Api endpoints.

-So now just use your imagination.
 There is lot more you can do with Jekyll, than with Jekyll on its own!